 Your investment will be locked until the startup finds an exit opportunity.
 Typical plans for exit are around 3 to 5 years.
 This could come in the form of an IPO, or the startup is sold to a larger company.
 Or the startup owners might want to buy back some equity from their investors.

-Crowdcube recently introduced a 1.5% fee of the amount you invest in a pitch.
-They did this in a bit of a shady manner, just by updating their help page.
+Crowdcube recently introduced a 1.5% fee of the amount you invest in a pitch, with a minimum of 0.5 GBP.

 Conclusions on Crowdcube